 Some Cheap Flights That Are Not Worth the Trouble

 - In the winter, keep the weather in mind when booking a flight.
+Limiting the number of flights you take reduces the number of weather systems affecting your route.
 Generally, non-stop flights are preferable to connecting flights.
-By limiting the number of flights, you take, you also limit the number of weather systems that can affect your route.
-Also, it can be worthwhile to avoid some airports like San Francisco that are infamous for flight delays (and use San Jose or Oakland instead) to avoid weather-related issues.
-(Keep in mind that when the weather is to blame, airlines don’t pay for hotels or meals for stranded travelers).
+Also, it can be worthwhile to avoid some airports like San Francisco, infamous for flight delays (and use San Jose or Oakland instead) to avoid weather-related issues.
+(Remember that when the weather is to blame for delays and cancellations, airlines don’t pay for hotels or meals for stranded travelers).

 If you do not live in a city with a large airport, it may be better to travel to the major airport via land transport (a car, bus, etc.) than fly out of the nearby airport.

 I used to live near and frequently fly from San Luis Obispo, California.
-I thought that flying from San Luis Obispo was better than driving or taking a shuttle to Los Angeles or San Francisco (both four hours away).
-However, I discovered that it was better to fly out of Los Angeles (LAX) or San Francisco (SFO) after a while.
+I thought flying from San Luis Obispo was better than driving or taking a shuttle to Los Angeles or San Francisco (both four hours away).
+However, after a while, I discovered that flying out of Los Angeles (LAX) or San Francisco (SFO) was better.
 Why?

 - Since the number of non-stop flights from San Luis Obispo is minimal, I almost always had to take a connecting flight to my destination.
 Often, I waited more than four hours for the connecting flight.
 (Particularly if I was connecting to an International destination).

-- Twice the flights from San Luis Obispo were delayed, and I missed my connecting flight.
-If I had taken land-based transit, I would not have missed these flights.
-This happened when I was trying to get to Peoria, Illinois from San Luis Obispo.
-The flight from San Luis Obispo to San Francisco was delayed.
-Since I missed my connection, I had to fly from San Francisco to Chicago and find my way to Peoria.
-(Thankfully I was able to share a rental car with someone else going to Peoria.
+- I was trying to get from San Luis Obispo, California, to Peoria, Illinois.
+The flight from San Luis Obispo to San Francisco was delayed, and I missed my connecting flight.
+If I had taken land-based transit to San Francisco, I would not have missed these flights.
+The flight from San Luis Obispo to San Francisco was delayed, and I had no way to get to Peoria.
+Instead, I had to fly to Chicago and find a way to get to Peoria.
+(Thankfully, I could share a rental car with someone else going to Peoria.
 That said, it took twenty hours to get to Peoria.
 The trip should have taken eight hours).

 - The trips from San Luis Obispo often cost me the same or more than if I flew from LAX or SFO.
-(Even after accounting for the costs of land transport to SFO or LAX).
+(Even after accounting for land transport costs to SFO or LAX).